clearlinux/mixer-tools/docs/mixer.init.1.rst

 -  ``--clear-version {version}``

-   Supply the Clear version to compose the mix from (default is "latest")
+   Upstream version used to compose the mix.
+It must be either an integer or 'latest' (default "latest")

 -  ``--config {path}``